 We deserve more decent restaurants in South East London.
-I’m forever championing the regions nether of river but there’s only so often one can shout about the same places.
+I’m forever wanging on about the regions nether of river but there’s only so often one can shout about the same places.
 We needed fresh blood and Silk Road is it.

 The interior displays a distinct lack of frills.
 As we bundled from the cosy bosom of a nearby pub into the freezing night air it was all of ten paces to Silk Road but once inside, you could of fooled us we were still out.
 Bums hit rock hard benches and coats stayed on to protect from the icy blast accompanying each new customer through the door.

 Our cold starters did nothing in the way of warming us up but it didn’t matter, they were delicious and supplemented with beer.
 Kelp was slippery with chilli-garlic oil.
 Tripe, which came doused in the same, was soft, chewy and cut to just the right thickness.
 I find eating tripe a little like playing Russian roulette – every so often you find yourself dealing with a piece that tastes musty; it hums faintly of what it contained.
 This happens infrequently enough that I keep eating and enjoying it, but I’m constantly living in fear of that next farmyard hit.
 I would have liked a bit more chilli from both dishes but only afterwards noticed the pot of extra chilli oil nestled amongst other condiments.

 Dumplings were satisfying as ever; not the prettiest of their kind but the two varieties were well skinned and packed full of rich minced beef and pork and spring onions.
 They were certainly nothing special but whet my appetite for the hot dishes to follow.